Lissy93/dl-sb-iac/README.txt

 Deploy:
   npx supabase functions deploy

 ================================================================================
 FUNCTIONS
 ================================================================================
 Stripe and Billing:
-- cancel-subscription
+- cancel-subscription Cancels a user's subscription
-- checkout-session
+- checkout-session    Creates a new checkout session for a subscription
-- stripe-webhook
+- stripe-webhook      Handles incoming events triggered from Stripe

 Domain Management:
-- trigger-updates - Selects all domains for users, and triggers domain-updater
+- trigger-updates     Selects all domains for users, and triggers domain-updater
-- domain-updater - Updates domains with latest info, triggers notifications
+- domain-updater      Updates domains with latest info, triggers notifications
-- send-notification - Sends a notification to user id with message
+- send-notification   Sends a notification to user id with message
-- website-monitor - Gets response info for each (pro) domain, updates db
+- website-monitor     Gets response info for each (pro) domain, updates db

 Info Routes:
-- domain-info
+- domain-info         Fetches all info for any given domain name
+- domain-subs         Fetches all subdomains for any given domain

 ================================================================================
 ENVIRONMENT VARIABLES